UNEXPECTED LESSONS 2: Meshwar Mixtapes – Intro to Afghanistan

 “Intro to Afghanistan” is part of the “UNEXPECTED LESSONS - Knowledges of Body and Sound” series.
 It will be hosted by Homaira, a scientist born in Afghanistan.
 This listening session will lead us towards hidden treasures in Afghan culture, towards its cultural heritage, and the longing of an unknown and often unheard narrative.

-The second part of the series “UNEXPECTED LESSON 2: Music as Resistance” is dedicated to music and dance practices as forms of resistance.
+The second part of the series “UNEXPECTED LESSONS 2: Music as Resistance” is dedicated to music and dance practices as forms of resistance.
 A Dabke workshop with Nancy Naser Al Deen will take place alongside the “Meshwar Mixtapes - Intro to Afghanistan” listening session.

 Cast